 ACP is a non-profit trade association dedicated to fostering continued professional growth and development in effective Contingency and Business Resumption Planning.
-ACP is the recognized premier international networking and information exchange organization in the business continuity industry.
+ACP is comprised of professionals who are responsible for or have an interest in Disaster Recovery and Business Continuity Planning and facilitating normal business activities following a major event.

 We welcome all individuals, regardless of experience or certification, with an interest in the Profession.

-Click here for the International Association of Contingency Planners website to learn more about our organization!
+Go to the Association of Contingency Planners website to learn more about our organization!

 Code of Ethics